AlbertoKarakoutev/genetic-algorithm/README.md

   * 6 - the seed for the Perlin noise function
   * 7-8 - the acceleration initialization vector, which whanges the start direction
   * 9 - the length of the vector, which checks for impending collisions
   * 10 - the initial value of the offset for the noise function
+  * 11 - the amount, by which the creature avoids walls and bounds

 ## Creature Mutation
   ```java